A Charlie Brown Thanksgiving: Plot

-In the cold open, Lucy encourages Charlie Brown to try and kick her football to honor the tradition of Thanksgiving football.
-Charlie Brown thinks about kicking it and decides to do so.
-When he runs to kick it, Lucy, as usual, pulls the ball away just before Charlie Brown reaches it and tells him that some traditions fade away.
+Lucy encourages Charlie Brown to try and kick her football to honor the tradition of Thanksgiving football, then as usual pulls the ball away just before Charlie Brown reaches it and tells him that some traditions fade away.

-As the Brown siblings prepare to go to their grandmother's for Thanksgiving dinner, Charlie Brown gets a phone call from Peppermint Patty, whose father is out of town so she invites herself — and soon after, Marcie and Franklin — to the Browns' house for Thanksgiving, even though Charlie Brown is not having dinner there nor can he cook anything beyond "maybe toast."
-Linus suggests that they prepare a Thanksgiving dinner for their friends before the Browns go to their own family meal and recruits Snoopy and Woodstock to help; Snoopy sets up a ping pong table and chairs outside.
+Charlie Brown and his sister Sally discuss their lack of enthusiasm for the holidays, Charlie Brown because of his usual holiday-related depression, and Sally because she only sees it as a reason for schoolteachers to assign her essays—her mood changes when Linus arrives to explain Thanksgiving's importance.
+As the Browns prepare to go to their grandmother's for Thanksgiving dinner, Charlie Brown gets a phone call from Peppermint Patty, whose father is out of town so she invites herself — and soon after, Marcie and Franklin — to the Browns' house for Thanksgiving, even though Charlie Brown is not having dinner there nor can he cook anything beyond "maybe toast."
+Linus suggests that they have time before the Browns' Thanksgiving to prepare a Thanksgiving dinner for their friends and recruits Snoopy and Woodstock to help; Snoopy sets up a ping pong table and chairs outside.
 Charlie Brown, Snoopy, Woodstock and Linus then prepare a feast of toast, pan-fried popcorn, pretzel sticks, jelly beans and sundaes.

-After Peppermint Patty, Marcie and Franklin arrive, Linus leads the group in a prayer that details the First Thanksgiving before Snoopy serves the meal.
-Peppermint Patty, who expected turkey and other traditional Thanksgiving food, angrily yells at Charlie Brown, who leaves the table dejected.
-Marcie suggests Peppermint Patty was too hard on Charlie Brown and asks whether he invited her or she just invited herself.
-Peppermint Patty, realizing she was in the wrong, asks Marcie to apologize to Charlie Brown on her behalf (unintentionally paralleling The Courtship of Miles Standish).
+Once the friends arrive, Linus says a grace based on the First Thanksgiving and Snoopy deals the plates like a casino dealer.
+An enraged Peppermint Patty rejects the meal for not including traditional foods.
+Marcie reminds Peppermint Patty that she invited herself to the meal.
+Peppermint Patty humbly asks Marcie to apologize to Charlie Brown on her behalf (unintentionally paralleling The Courtship of Miles Standish).
 Marcie reluctantly agrees, but Peppermint Patty soon follows and apologizes directly.
-Realizing that he and Sally are late for the Brown family dinner, Charlie Brown explains the situation over the phone to his grandmother, who invites all his friends to come along for dinner.
-On the drive over, they sing "Over the River and Through the Wood", but as they finish the song, Charlie Brown says there's one problem with that song: His grandmother lives in a condominium, not a house.
+Charlie Brown calls his grandmother to explain why his family is late to dinner; she invites all his friends to join them.
+On the drive over, they sing "Over the River and Through the Wood"; Charlie Brown remarks the one thing wrong with a song about "grandmother's house:" his lives in a condominium.
+Back at Snoopy's doghouse, he and Woodstock partake in a traditional meal among themselves.

-Snoopy and Woodstock go to Snoopy's doghouse and cook their own traditional Thanksgiving meal.
-They break the wishbone, with Woodstock receiving the larger piece.
-Over the end credits, the two eat pumpkin pie.